gjbex/atools/docs/config.md

 The supported standard reduction modes are:

 * `text`: concatenate text files, assuming no header information,
-* `csv`: concatinate CSV files, assuming the first line contains the column definitions.
+* `csv`: concatenate CSV files, assuming the first line contains the column definitions.

 The supported shells are: